jenkinsci/thycotic-secret-server-plugin/README.md

 ![add-Secret-Server-vault-credential](images/jenkins-vault-credential-provider.jpg)

 1. Create Credentials:
-Create a `Secret Server user credentials` that contains the Secret Server service account credentials.
+Create a `Secret Server user credentials` that contains the Secret Server application account credentials.

 2. Configure Credentials:
+Enter the `Username slug name`: Provide the slug name of the secret template associated with the secret you intend to retrieve from Secret Server(e.g., username, client-id).
+Enter the `Password slug name`: Provide the slug name of the secret template associated with the secret you intend to retrieve from Secret Server(e.g.,password, client-secret)
+> Note: If you're using a non-standard template, provide the custom slug name.
 Enter the `Vault URL, Secret ID,` and select the previously created Secret Server user credential in the `Credential ID` field.
 > Note: that the Username and Password fields are read-only.